opensafely-core/job-runner/DEVELOPERS.md

 Note: The above commands will automatically generate a local ed25519 dev ssh key, and add it to your `~/.ssh/authorized_keys` file.
-You can use `make docker-clean` to remove this.
+You can use `just docker-clean` to remove this.
 If you wish to use a different user/host, you can do so:

 1. Specify `SSH_USER` and `SSH_HOST` environment variables.
 2. Add an authorized ed25519 private key for that user to `docker/ssh/id_ed25519`.
 3. Run `touch docker/ssh/id_ed25519.authorized` to let Make know that it is all set up.